cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 > **Note** The relayer is required to execute `createClient` (as defined in ICS-02) before calling `createChannel`, since the `clientId` input parameter MUST be known.
 The `createClient` message (as defined in ICS-02) may be bundled with the `createChannel` message in a single multiMsgTx.
 The setup procedure is a prerequisite for starting the packet stream.
 If any of the steps has been missed, this would result in an incorrect setup error during the packet handlers execution.

-Below we provide the setup sequence diagram.
+Below we provide the setup sequence diagrams.

 ```mermaid
 ---